godteri/Taiko-Encryption-Tool/README.md

 17. Drag the music file into the encryption tool, and select encrypt music file, then rename the fileextension from acb to bin

-18. Rename the file into "sound_(id)", then put it in the sounds folder in streamingassets
+18. Rename the file into "song_(id)", then put it in the sounds folder in streamingassets

 19. Open the 3dstaiko folder go into okku, and in the bin folder delete the lzx file and the ffmpeg file